loan-mgt/cpe-calendar/README.md

 go run main.go
 ```

-# Trust

-As with all hosted open-source projects, there's no guarantee that the instance owner hasn't modified the official code.
-This implies a certain level of trust in the service chain.
-Depending on your trust level or risk tolerance, consider the following:

-1. **Full Trust**: Use the service as is.
-2. **Partial Trust**: Limit potential risks by creating a dedicated password for the service.
-3. **No Trust**: As this is an open-source project, you can host your own instance.
-A guide is available for setting it up.

 # Affiliation

 This project is entirely independent and is not affiliated with any school or organization.